Learning Task-Specific Dynamics to Improve Whole-Body Control: RELATED WORK

 \section{RELATED WORK}

-Two bodies of work are relevant to this research: 1) learning and exploiting control torques for improved task execution, and 2) optimization based control of floating-base systems.
+Two bodies of work are relevant to this research: 1) learning and exploiting control torques for improved task execution, and 2) task-space inverse dynamics control of floating-base systems.

-Learning of control signals to iteratively improve task execution using the aforementioned ILC \cite{Bristow2006}, has been extensively used in robotics \cite{Norrlof2000}.
+Learning control signals to iteratively improve task execution using the aforementioned ILC \cite{Bristow2006}, has been extensively used in robotics \cite{Norrlof2000}.
 Feedback-error-learning, where the feedback motor command is used as an error signal to train a neural network which then generates a feedforward motor command, was proposed by Kawato \cite{Kawato1990}.
 The idea was extended for learning of contact interaction.
 In their work, Pastor et al. \cite{Pastor12} combined learning of forces with dynamical systems to improve force tracking in interaction tasks.
 Similarly, in \cite{Gams14}, dynamic movement primitives (DMP) \cite{Ijspeert2013} were used in combination with learning of interaction forces.

 Learning to improve contact interaction was also applied directly to actuation torques.
-Measured interaction force was used to calculate the joint-torques from the measured arm pose in \cite{Calandra2015}.
-These were applied in a feed-forward manner in control.
-Similarly, joint torques along the kinematic trajectory were learned and encoded as DMPs in \cite{Steinmetz2015} and used to increase the accuracy in the next execution of the in-contact task.
-This approach to improving trajectory execution was also applied to full-sized humanoid robots, for example in \cite{Pollard2002}, where a particular trajectory was run, and the joint torques from that trial were used as the feedforward term on the next trial.
+Joint torques along kinematic trajectories were learned and encoded as DMPs in \cite{Steinmetz2015} and used to increase the accuracy in subsequent executions of in-contact tasks.
+This approach was also applied to full-sized humanoid robots, for example in \cite{Pollard2002}, where a particular trajectory was run, and the joint torques from that trial were used as the feedforward term on the next trial.
 These methods can go beyond mere repetition of the same task.
-In \cite{Denisa2016}, the authors show how the learned joint-torque signals, encoded in parametric form as compliant movement primitives (CMPs), can be generalized for new task parameters (weight, speed, etc.).
-However, because the approach is rooted in joint-torques, the generalization is somewhat limited to variations of the same task.
+In \cite{Denisa2016}, the authors show how the learned joint-torque signals, encoded in parametric form as compliant movement primitives (CMPs), can be generalized for new task parameters (weight, speed, etc.), and in \cite{Petric_2015} how to effectively learn them.
+However, because the approach is rooted in joint-torques, generalization is somewhat limited to variations of the same full body motions, which is a strong limitation for highly redundant robots such as humanoids that can perform several concurrent tasks.